MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/skype.md

 # Skype for Business PowerShell
 ## Description
-The following cmdlet references are for Skype for Business and Microsoft Teams.
-You can find information on installing the module for Skype for Business Online here: https://learn.microsoft.com/office365/enterprise/powershell/manage-skype-for-business-online-with-office-365-powershell.
-If you are using Skype for Business Server then the cmdlets are available in the Skype for Business Server Management Shell and you can find information about it here: https://learn.microsoft.com/skypeforbusiness/manage/management-shell.
+The following cmdlet references are for Skype for Business Server Management Shell and you can find information about it here: https://learn.microsoft.com/skypeforbusiness/manage/management-shell.

 ## Skype for Business Cmdlets
 ### [Add-CsSlaDelegates](Add-CsSlaDelegates.md)